Skip to main content

 How does using frozen eggs improve patient care?

-And of course, with fresh egg donation, one can never be certain about the donor’s response to stimulation.
-Because in about 10% of cases, however, well the cycle is managed, the donor may not respond as well as we hope and that cycle would have to be abandoned, and so the recipient’s cycle would also have to be abandoned.
+Fresh egg donation can also be unpredictable, as one can also never be certain about the donor’s response to stimulation.
+In about 10% of cases, the donor may not respond as well as we had hoped for, meaning that both the donor's and recipient's cycles has had to be abandoned.

-That is one major clinical development that has transformed the way we look at egg donation, and with the fantastic results that we are seeing, 50% clinical pregnancy per embryo transfer.
-This means that 50% of our recipients are getting pregnant when we put one embryo back, and 85% plus have more than one embryo from six eggs.
-This is a game-changer.
+This has been a significant clinical advancement, revolutionizing the way we approach egg donation, with outstanding results – we have a 50% clinical pregnancy rate per embryo transfer, and half of our recipients conceive after a single embryo transfer.
+Additionally, over 85% have more than one embryo from just six eggs.
+This is truly a game-changer.

-Does when eggs were frozen make a difference to the outcome?
+Does the timing of egg freezing make a difference to the outcome?

-When the eggs were frozen doesn't make any difference, because we have 24/7 monitoring equipment.
+The time that the eggs were frozen doesn't make any difference to the outcome, due to our round-the-clock monitoring.
 All of our tanks, which store the frozen eggs in liquid nitrogen, are monitored and maintained 24/7.
-And we know the exact temperature and stability of the tank at any given time and ensure that all eggs are kept in optimum conditions.
-It doesn't make any difference as to whether they were frozen two years ago or two days ago.
+And we know the exact temperature and stability of the tank at any given time, to ensure that all eggs are kept in optimum conditions.
+As such, you can confidently use eggs that were frozen two years ago or two days ago!

-When it comes to egg freezing fertility preservation, not egg donation, the HFEA, the UK fertility regulator, is looking to extend egg storage limits from 10 to 55 years.
-Without vitrification, this length of storage would never have happened, and the data is available to back up the confidence of this decision.
+When it comes to egg freezing for fertility preservation, rather than egg donation, the HFEA (the UK fertility regulator) is looking to extend egg storage limits from 10 to 55 years.
+Without vitrification, this length of storage would simply not be possible, and the data is available to back up the confidence of this decision.

 Does using frozen eggs affect the quality of frozen embryos?

 We're hitting over 50% success in the last year for frozen embryo transfers with frozen eggs.
-This is one of the reasons that in 99% of our cycles we only put one embryo back to reduce the risks of multiple pregnancies because freezing embryos is not a compromise.
+Having this level of confidence means that, in 99% of our cycles, we only put one embryo back to reduce the risks of multiple pregnancies.

 Do you have experience with high sperm DNA fragmentation being an issue when using frozen donor eggs versus fresh ones?

-We don’t see a significant difference between fresh and frozen eggs, but we look at every patient individually and we try to mould the treatment for them.
-So for example, if we have a patient with high DNA fragmentation, then there are ways that we can work around it, either with how we prepare the sperm or with the way that we're injecting the sperm into the egg to ensure that we have lower DNA fragmentation and a low percentage of oxidative stress.
+We don’t see a significant difference between fresh and frozen eggs, but we look at every patient individually and we try to tailor the treatment to them.
+For example, if we have a patient with high DNA fragmentation, there are often ways that we can work around it, either with how we prepare the sperm or with the way that we're injecting the sperm into the egg, ensuring that we have lower DNA fragmentation and a lower percentage of oxidative stress.

 Does transporting eggs affect success rates?

-Most of our donors are recruited in London or Cardiff and then eggs are shipped to the right location when needed.
-Transporting eggs doesn’t affect their viability because we’re experienced with both national and international transport, using the same protocols.
+Most of our donors are recruited in London or Cardiff and eggs are then shipped to the right location when needed for treatment.
+Transporting eggs doesn’t affect their viability because we’re experienced with both national and international transport, with very robust protocols.

-It's very important to note that when we do transport eggs we monitor them very closely, so that we know everything about how they’ve travelled, whether there was any difference in temperatures, and so on, which means that there should be no difference in the outcome.
+It's important to note that when we do transport eggs we monitor them very closely, so that we know the complete timeline of their journey – how they’ve travelled, whether there was any fluctuations in temperatures, and so on.
+This means that there should be no difference in clinical outcomes.

 Shalaja Nair